Fatemeh Pahlavi: Activities

 During the reign of her half-brother, Mohammad Reza Pahlavi, Fatemeh Pahlavi owned a bowling club and dealt with business, having shares in the firms involved in construction, vegetable oil production and engineering.
 She also had a fortune of some $500 million during that time.
-Her fortune came from the "commissions" extracted from military contractors by her second husband, Mohammad Amir Khatami.
-Pahlavi also involved in activities concerning higher education in Iran and had shares in an Iranian football team, Persepolis F.C.
+Her fortune came from the "commissions" extracted from military contractors by her second husband, commander of the Imperial Iranian Air Force Mohammad Amir Khatami.
+Pahlavi was also involved in activities concerning higher education in Iran and had shares in an Iranian football team, Persepolis F.C.

-Pahlavi took courses from a British pilot to learn to fly a helicopter, becoming the first Iranian woman with a helicopter license.
-After she completed the first solo flight, she gifted her trainer with a watch, Omega Speedmaster, which had been given to the Shah by the Apollo 11 astronauts in 1969 when they visited Iran as part of a tour to celebrate the first Moon landing.
+Fatemeh took courses from a British pilot to learn to fly a helicopter, becoming the first Iranian woman with a helicopter license.
+After she completed her first solo flight, she gifted her trainer with a watch, an Omega Speedmaster, which had been given to the Shah by the Apollo 11 astronauts in 1969 when they visited Iran as part of a tour to celebrate the first Moon landing.
 In early 2021 the watch was sold for £18,000 at auction.

 Personal life

 Fatemeh Pahlavi married twice.
-She married Vincent Lee Hillyer (1924 - 7 July 1999) in a civil ceremony in Civitavecchia, Italy, on 13 April 1950.
-Hillyer converted to Islam.
-On 10 May, they wed in a religious ceremony at Iran's embassy in Paris.
+She married American Vincent Lee Hillyer (1924 - 7 July 1999) in a civil ceremony in Civitavecchia, Italy, on 13 April 1950.
 Hillyer was a friend of her brother Abdul Reza Pahlavi.
 Fatemeh and Hillyer met in Iran during the latter's visit to the country.
+Hillyer converted from Roman Catholicism to Islam.
+On 10 May, they wed in a religious ceremony at Iran's embassy in Paris.
 The marriage was not fully endorsed by Shah Mohammad Reza, probably due to negative reactions in Iran.
 They had three children, two sons, Kayvan and Dariush, and one daughter, Rana, who died in an accidental fall in infancy in 1954.
 They divorced in September 1959.